What is ependymoma?

 Ependymoma can be hard to diagnose because it's a rare tumor in adults.
 It may be hard to tell the difference from other types of tumors.
 Your primary healthcare provider may refer you to a neurologist.
 This is a healthcare provider who specializes in diagnosing and treating diseases of the central nervous system.
 You may see a neuro-oncologist.
 This provider specializes in cancers of the brain and spinal cord.
 You may be referred to a neurosurgeon.
 This is a surgeon who performs brain or spinal cord surgery.

-The process starts with a health history and a physical exam.
-Your healthcare provider will ask about your symptoms and past health conditions.
-He or she may also ask about your family’s health history.
-The physical exam may include a nervous system exam.
+You'll be asked about your symptoms and health history.
+The physical exam that includes a nervous system exam will be done.
 During a nervous system exam, you'll be asked to do things like walk, touch your finger to your nose, or hold your hands out.
 You may be asked to follow a light with your eyes.

 - MRI.
 This test uses large magnets and a computer to create images of the inside of your body.
-MRI scans of your brain and spinal cord may be done to look for a tumor or learn more about it, such as where it is, how big it is, and if it has spread.
+MRI scans of your brain and spinal cord can be used to look for a tumor or learn more about it, such as where it is, how big it is, and if it has spread.
 Contrast dye may be used to help show more detail in the images.

 - Surgery.
 The tumor may be removed so that it can be examined.
 It will then be tested to find out the type and grade.

 - Spinal tap (lumbar puncture).
 A small amount of CSF is taken from the space around your spine by putting a thin needle between the bones of your lower back.
 CSF is pulled into a syringe attached to the needle and checked for tumor cells.

-These tests will give tell you the size, location, type, grade, and other details about your tumor.
+These tests are used to find out the size, location, type, grade, and other details about the tumor.

 How is ependymoma treated?

 You and your medical team will decide on the best treatment plan for you.
 Team members may include: